 Note: Due to the camera lens curvature, in some of the photos shown below the legs or I-beams may not appear straight.
 Also, several of the pictures were taken during the testing stages and therefore do NOT have all the required safety labeling.
 Labeling is/was done prior to shipping.
-All custom gantries have load tests prior to shipping standard.
-Shown below in several of the pictures are just a few.
-We load tested to a minimum of 127% of rated capacity.
+We load test all of our custom gantries to a minimum of 127% of its rated capacity to insure their performance.
+Shown below are several of our more unique custom gantry cranes.

 The crane above is in a nuclear facility in the Carolinas.
 Rated cap.
 6,000 lbs. and is 15′ under the beam.
 It also has the ability to have a 2′ cantilever from the legs at the wall end.
 (Note the adjustable legs)